openkim/kliff/docs/source/modules/uq.rst

    regardless if we use an empirical or neural network model.
 These arguments are:

-   * ``min_kwargs``, which is a dictionary containing the keyword arguments that will be passed in to the optimizer.
-This argument can be thought as the optimizer setting.
+   * ``min_kwargs``, which is a dictionary containing the keyword arguments that will be passed into the optimizer.
+This argument can be thought of as the optimizer setting.

      .. note::
-	Since the mapping from the bootstrap dataset to the inferred parameters contains optimization, then it is recommended to use the same optimizer setting when we iterate over each bootstrap compute arguments and train the potential.
+	Since the mapping from the bootstrap dataset to the inferred parameters contains optimization, then it is recommended to use the same optimizer setting when we iterate over each bootstrap compute argument and train the potential.
 	Additionally, the optimizer setting should also be the same as the setting used in the initial training, when we use the original set of compute arguments to train the potential.